American-Tahiti/American-Tahiti/README.md

 My name is Tahiti, and I'm currently working on my first coding demo project.
 I'm learning HTML5, CSS and JavaScript.
 I'm having a great time with this new adventure.
 I use SoloLearn and am also a student in Code Louisville.
 Isn't that exciting?
 I'm looking to build a personal website and collaborate on app development.
 I have a couple of big ideas for apps.
 I just need to flesh out these ideas.
 I'm looking for help with the basics.
-I'm completely new to all this.
+I'm completely new to all of this.
 #### Ask me about:
 *Basic HTML
 *Spanish language